 6. Taking On the Wrong Clients

-What makes a good client?
-There's a lot of room for variation, but in general, a good client is one that offers work you want to do, and that you're equipped to do, and who works with you to achieve a positive result.
-It should be relatively easy to communicate with your client, and they should pay you on time and in full according to the contract.
+There's a lot of room for variation, but in general, a good client is one who offers work you want to do and are equipped to do and who works with you to achieve a positive result.
+It should be relatively easy to communicate with your client, and they should pay you on time and in full according to your contract.

 Inevitably, you'll wind up with a client who doesn't meet these criteria.
-The trick is to know when enough is enough – and to learn from each experience so that you recognize the signs of a bad client in the future.
+The trick is to know when enough is enough—and to learn from the experience so that you recognize the signs of a bad client in the future.

 7. Not Charging Enough (or Charging Too Much)

-Setting rates for your services can be tricky.
+Setting rates for your services can be complicated.
 Shoot too high, and you might lose the gig; shoot too low, and you'll wind up so overextended, financially and emotionally, that you won't be able to do your best work.

 The goal is to make sure that your hourly rate works out to be about the same as you were earning when you worked for someone else.

-Finally, once you're working as a freelancer for some time, don't be afraid to take another look at your rates, revise them and negotiate accordingly – especially when you take new freelance jobs.
-If you continued working for someone else, you'd hope to get a raise at some point.
-Don't neglect to give yourself the same consideration, once you're your own boss.
+Finally, once you're working as a freelancer for some time, don't be afraid to take another look at your rates, revise them, and negotiate accordingly—especially when you take new freelance jobs.
+If you continued to work for someone else, you'd hope to get a raise at some point.
+Don't neglect to give yourself the same consideration once you're your own boss.